Breakaway (Kelly Clarkson album): Release and promotion

 Breakaway was first released in North America on November 30, 2004, by RCA Records, 19 Recordings, and S Records, following an influx of releases by American Idol contestants Clay Aiken, Ruben Studdard, and Fantasia Barrino.
 The New York Times columnist Jeff Leeds noted that the releases could benefit from the holiday season, but "it could also hinder their efforts to establish themselves as recording artists with distinctive personalities and the legitimacy needed for long careers."
 Clive Davis reiterated that the release was intended to recede from their ties from American Idol, saying, "I'm not interested in merely souvenir sales".
-The album was titled Breakaway to capitalize on the success of The Princess Diaries 2: Royal Engagement soundtrack single "Breakaway", which was also reissued as the album's final single.
+Clarkson intially intended to name the album Behind These Hazel Eyes as she considered the song one of her favorites on the album, but the album was instead titled Breakaway to capitalize on the success of The Princess Diaries 2: Royal Engagement soundtrack single "Breakaway", which was also reissued as the album's final single.
 Immediately before the album was released, Clarkson left 19 Management, dismissed Fuller as her manager, and quickly hired the managing services of Jeff Kwatinetz of The Firm, though still contracted to 19 Recordings.

 A promotion plan was created for Clarkson for Breakaway's release.
 Davis positioned her to be RCA's top global priority, and at the recommendation of The Firm, removed American Idol from her official biography.
 Rather than being booked on arenas for her tour, Kwatinetz booked Clarkson for smaller amphitheaters to hone her performance skills.
 He remarked, "American Idol gave her a lot of exposure that allowed her to skip some steps in her development, and that's hazardous."
 Breakaway was first released internationally on January 3, 2005, by the Bertelsmann Music Group (now Sony Music Entertainment), and was released in the United Kingdom on July 18, 2005, by RCA.
 In November 2005, a special edition CD+DVD was released, containing additional bonus tracks and music videos.